rly0nheart/oxdork/README.md

 * *When using **dork**; Sending more than 5 requests in less than 5 minutes will return a 429 error code.
 If you get this error your best bet will be using a VPN to avoid it.*

 # dork_lite:
-*A lightweight faster version of **dork.py** with no verbosity.
+*A lightweight faster version of **dork** with no verbosity.
 It does not return a 429 error code, neither does it need a VPN.*
 ![dork_lite](img/dork_lite.gif)